Brooks98/Senior-Design-305/CurrentControlTest/readme.txt

         Derivative and Integral Error terms need to likely be re-evaluated

-        UPDATE: They were wrong, simple fix helped enormously
+        UPDATE: They were wrong, simple fix helped enormously.
+It seems the derivative terms actually helps sometimes?
+Idk.
+Should do a linear regression on past so many values for a filtered slope.
+Or just MAF the derivative term.
+Hell, MAF everything!

         Maybe make a memory object storing last N values and go by that?